 Despite Ducati’s best efforts, however, they couldn’t negate the engine heat completely.
 In the early afternoon, when the temperature reached 82 degrees (F), the left side of the Granturismo radiated a notable amount of heat.
 It wasn’t thigh-roasting, but it was definitely perceptible.
 Thanks to the low desert heat, we didn’t need to activate the heated grips or heated seats during our time with the V4 S, but it never hurts to have the feature at your fingertips.

 Aside from the aerodynamics, heated doodads, and intuitive windshield, the designers improved ergonomics by increasing the distance between the seat and footpeg.
-On that note, Ducati lists stock seat height as 33.1 inches but the narrow midsection eases stand-over.
-A high position on the stock saddle also lifts seat height to 33.9 for those inseam-gifted folks.
-With a 32-inch inseam, I easily flat-footed the Multistrada V4 S, which is especially valuable when you take the premium motorcycle of its stature into unknown territory.
+On that note, Ducati lists stock seat height at 33.1 inches but the narrow midsection eases stand-over.
+The stock saddle's high position also lifts seat height to 33.9 for those inseam-gifted folks.
+With a 32-inch inseam, I easily flat-footed the Multistrada V4 S, which is especially valuable when you take a premium motorcycle of its stature into unknown territory.